uic-lianglab/ompg-public/README.md

 ./cmake_build.sh.
 ```

-The mDisgro executable binary will be located in the CMakeBuild folder.
+The pretzel executable binary will be located in the CMakeBuild folder.

 ### Windows